BlendyFi/.github/profile/README.md

-# Blendy — Zero-Cost Borrowing via Yield Streaming
+# Blendy

-Blendy is a modular liquidity infrastructure layer that enables **zero-cost borrowing** by letting users deposit Liquid Staked Tokens (LSTs) and yield-bearing assets (like xUSD) as collateral.
+Blendy is a modular liquidity infrastructure layer that enables zero-cost borrowing by letting users deposit Liquid Staked Tokens (LSTs) and yield-bearing assets (like xUSD) as collateral.
 Instead of paying interest out of pocket, borrowers stream a portion of their staking yield directly to lenders.
-In favorable conditions, loans can self-repay over time.

 ---

 ## Why Blendy

-- **Zero-Cost Borrowing**: Collateral yield subsidizes borrowing costs.
+- **Zero-Cost Borrowing**: Collateral yield offsets borrowing costs.
 - **Self-Repaying Loans**: Yield is automatically applied to interest and/or principal.
 - **Built-In Risk Controls**:
-  - **Dynamic LTV & rates** based on real-time yields and asset prices.
+  - Dynamic LTV & rates based on real-time yields and asset prices.
-  - **Tiered liquidations** with Dutch auctions.
-  - **Oracle redundancy** (Pyth + Switchboard with capped adjustments).
+  - Oracle redundancy (Pyth + Switchboard with capped adjustments).
 - **Simple UX**: Deposit → Borrow → Monitor.
 Yield streaming handles repayments.

-> Note: Zero-cost outcome depends on yields exceeding borrowing rates.
-In low-yield or high-volatility regimes, an effective cost may apply.

 ---

 ## How It Works

-1. **Deposit collateral** (LSTs or yield-bearing assets).
+1. Deposit collateral (LSTs or yield-bearing assets).
-2. **Protocol validates** asset type, risk parameters, and LTV.
+2. Protocol validates asset type, risk parameters, and LTV.
-3. **Borrow stable assets** (e.g., USDC).
+3. Borrow correlated assets (e.g., USDC).
-4. **Yield streaming**: A portion of staking yield covers interest; surplus flows to borrower.
+4. Yield streaming: A portion of staking yield covers interest; surplus flows to borrower.

-5. **Risk modules** manage LTV, liquidations, and yield calibration.
+Risk modules manage LTV, liquidations, and yield calibration.

 ---